False vacuum decay rates, more precisely: Callan--Coleman formalism and the tree-level bounce

 where $r=\sqrt{\tau^2+\vec{x}^2}$.
 The boundary conditions become $\varphi(r \rightarrow \infty)=\varphi_{\rm FV}$ and $\d\varphi(r)/\d r|_{r=0}=0$.
 We denote this classical bounce solution as $\varphi_b^{(0)}$.

 Aside from the single bounce solution, there are also multi-bounce solutions that go back and forth from the false vacuum $N$ times, for arbitrary $N$.
 These multi-bounce configurations exponentiate~\cite{Callan:1977pt,Plascencia:2015pga,Ai:2020vhx} in analogous to disconnected vacuum Feynman diagrams.
-Integrating over the fluctuations about the stationary points and carefully dealing with some subtleties from the negative and zero modes for the fluctuation operator evaluated at the bounce, one obtains the decay rate per unit volume~\cite{Callan:1977pt}
+Integrating the fluctuations about the stationary points requires one to analyse the eigenfunctions of the fluctuation operators.
+In particular, the operator $-\partial^2+U''(\varphi^{(0)}_b)$ contains negative and zero modes (see Sec.~\ref{sec:GY-method} below).
+Carefully dealing with some subtleties from these particular modes, one obtains the decay rate per unit volume~\cite{Callan:1977pt}